Nicholas-Schaub/TensorState/docs/source/Installation.rst

 do not include prepackaged wheels.
 Please read the appropriate section carefully to make sure installation of the package is successful.

+As of TensorState v0.3.0, many operations can be performed on Nvidia GPUs if CuPy is installed.
+This can lead to significant improvement in performance because in addition to the data being processed in parallel on the GPU, less data is transferred over the bus since data is compressed before sending to main memory.

 Most dependencies should be installed when using ``pip``, however some may not be installed.